-BLT seeking to address affordable-housing shortage in Stamford, Norwalk
+BLT seeking to addresses affordable-housing shortage in Stamford, Norwalk

 Affordable housing may be increasingly hard to come by around the country, but commercial real estate developer Building and Land Technology (BLT) says it’s actively working to address that problem in Stamford and Norwalk.
 “A lot of people have the impression that all the new development going on hasn’t created opportunities for BMR (below market rate) units,” said BLT CEO Ted Ferrarone.
 “That is a misperception.”